ABC Brickworks Food Centre guide

 Image credit: @lepecq5

-Jason Khaw, the chef behind Jason Penang Cuisine, was the British High Commissioner’s resident chef for 14 years, a testament to his culinary expertise.
-He was born in Penang and serves some of the better Penang food around.
-A few popular dishes are Penang Pork Rib and Prawn Noodles ($6), Assam Laksa ($4), and Penang Char Kway Teow ($4), which captures a hint of wok hei fragrance.
+Jason Khaw, the chef behind Jason Penang Cuisine, was the British High Commissioner’s resident chef for 14 years—a testament to his culinary expertise.
+He was born in Penang and serves some of the better Penang food in town.
+A few popular dishes are Penang Pork Rib and Prawn Noodles ($4/$6), Penang Assam Laksa ($4), and Penang Fried Kway Teow ($4), which is said to have a hit of wok hei.

 Unit number: #01-135